sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-04.md

 ### Replace Agent with AgentGroupChat in SemanticKernel

-Until now the responses we received were from a single agent, lets us use AgentGroupChat to orchestrate a chat were multiple agents participate.
+Until now the responses we received were from a single agent, lets use AgentGroupChat to orchestrate a chat where multiple agents participate.

-Navigate to **Services/SemanticKernelService.cs**
+1. In VS Code, navigate to **Services/SemanticKernelService.cs**
+1. Locate the **GetResponse()** function.

-Locate **GetResponse()**.
-Add the below code after the **GetResponse()** function
+1. Add the below code after the **GetResponse()** function.

 ```csharp
     private void LogMessage(string key, string value)